CALL NOW FOR A FREE CONSULTATION:888-407-2955

 • Spinal Cord Injury

 Serious accidents can cause internal injuries that are not visible and thus may be initially overlooked, increasing the danger of a catastrophic outcome.
-The lungs, liver, spleen, kidneys and intestines may be bruised or punctured, leading to hemorrhage and requiring medical treatment and/or surgery.
+The lungs, liver, spleen, kidneys, and intestines may be bruised or punctured, leading to bleeding and requiring medical treatment and/or surgery.

 Catastrophic Sports Injury

-Motor Vehicle Accidents –Catastrophic injuries are an unfortunately common result of vehicle crashes.
-According to the NHTSA, there were roughly 6,296,000 vehicle accidents reported in the United States in 2015 alone, resulting in 35,092 deaths and with 2.44 million people injured.
-If you or a loved one have been affected by such an incident, seeking guidance from experienced car crash attorneys can provide you with the necessary legal support and representation.
+Catastrophic injuries can stem from various incidents, many of which are sudden and unforeseen.
+According to the NHTSA, there were roughly 6,296,000 vehicle accidents reported in the United States in 2015 alone, resulting in 35,092 deaths and 2.44 million people injured.
+If you or a loved one have been affected by such an incident, seeking guidance from experienced car crash attorneys can provide you with legal support and representation.

 Damages